SankThomas/UI-Design-Daily/README.md

 The main website I'll be using is https://uidcomponents.netlify.app

 The homepage is a bit trash, but as components begin to fill the space, I will get the structure and adjust it's look and feel.
+UPDATE: Finally revamped the landing page, containing the component thumbnails I've done so far, and it looks amazing.

 ## Main repository and where to find the UI Components